Electric Car Tax Benefits Explained | Kia UK

 Congestion Charge

-Electric cars are also exempt to congestion charges, a payment enforced for cars when entering a Clean-Air Zone (CAZ).
+Electric cars are also exempt from congestion charges, a payment enforced for cars when entering a Clean-Air Zone (CAZ).
 These are currently in place in London, Birmingham and Oxford, with more planned across other UK cities.

 This is a huge advantage when it comes to congestion tax for company electric cars, as they can travel within central London and other city centres without being charged.
 In London, the EV congestion charge exemption will end in 2025, meaning now is the best time to switch to electric and make the most of this benefit.
 Read more about why electric cars are exempt from congestion charges.